#___ratingbadge_0 { display: none !important; }

 • Keep warm and avoid exposure to cold drafts.

-• Eat warm foods and drinks, sipping warm water during the day is perfect
+• Eat warm foods and drinks; sipping warm water throughout the day is perfect.

-• If you feel the first signs of infection the advice would be different if you are having more Cold or Heat symptoms.
+• If you feel the first signs of infection, the advice would differ based on whether you have more Cold or Heat symptoms.

-• If you are having Cold symptoms: chills, can come with raised temperature but not very high, fatigue, stiffness in the neck, headache, no sweating, runny/blocked nose, the advice would be to warm the body up, wrap up, hot water bottle on the back, having a hot bath with epsom salts, few pieces of ginger root, or eucaliptus oil, Drink ginger tea, warm fluids to encourage sweating.
-If you’re not able to get rid of the wind-cold quickly, it may transform into wind-heat, a sore throat is the first sign of this.
+If you experience chills, mild fatigue, stiffness in the neck, headache, or a runny/blocked nose, the advice is to warm your body.
+Wrap up, use a hot water bottle on your back, and consider a hot bath with Epsom salts, ginger root, or eucalyptus oil.
+Drink ginger tea and warm fluids to encourage sweating.
+If you’re unable to eliminate the wind-cold quickly, it may transform into wind-heat, with a sore throat as the first sign.

-• If you are having Heat (often flu) symptoms: fever stronger than chills, sore throat, thick, sticky yellow/green mucus, can develop loud cough, the advice is to cool the body a bit, but not to try to decrease temperature before the body starts sweating.
-You may want to drinking peppermint tea, gargle with saltwater to soothe a sore throat.
+If you have flu-like symptoms, such as a fever stronger than chills, a sore throat, or thick, sticky yellow/green mucus, the advice is to cool your body slightly.
+However, do not try to decrease your temperature before the body starts sweating.
+You may want to drink peppermint tea and gargle with saltwater to soothe a sore throat.

-• In both cases, avoid dairy, caffeine, sugars/sweets and rich or fried foods, alcohol.
-Wrap up and rest, drink plenty of warm fluids, eat broths and rice.
+In both cases, avoid dairy, caffeine, sugars/sweets, and rich or fried foods, as well as alcohol.
+Wrap up, rest, drink plenty of warm fluids, and consume broths and rice.
 Gentle guasha on the neck and shoulders may feel nice.
-Using Evil Bone Water topically on your chest/ back/ neck and throat if you have first signs of infection.
-Having symptoms of Cold you could rub it in with a cotton ball, if having signs of Heat you can just spray it on the area and let it cool down.
+Using Evil Bone Water topically on your chest, back, neck, and throat can be beneficial if you have the first signs of infection.
+If you have Cold symptoms, rub it in with a cotton ball.
+If you have Heat symptoms, spray it on the area and let it cool down.

 When to Seek Professional Advice

-• You have a rash, difficulty bending your neck, light sensitivity
+• You have a rash, difficulty bending your neck, or light sensitivity.

-• Havin shorness of breath, wheezy, painful or shallow breathing
+• You experience shortness of breath, wheezing, or painful or shallow breathing.

-I hope the last paragraph would not apply to anyone and you can enjoy the holiday season in whatever way you want.
-Please remember to take care of your needs, rest, recharge and rebalance your energy.
+I hope the last paragraph does not apply to anyone, and you can enjoy the holiday season in whatever way you want.
+Please remember to take care of your needs, rest, recharge, and rebalance your energy.
 I look forward to seeing you in the New Year.
-Clinic reopens on 6th of January 2026.
+The clinic reopens on 6th January 2026.

-I am so grateful for all our sessions, they help me learning more and more.
+I am so grateful for all our sessions; they help me learn more and more.
 I love sharing simple tips on how to head towards balance.
 Wouldn't life be wonderful if we were all healthy and happy?
 Wishing you just that!
-Kate

 TCM